wix/wix-code-docs/guides/overview-errors.md

 Build in as much preemptive error handling as possible in your code to give your site visitors as smooth an experience as possible.

-# Understanding the Error Object
+## Understanding the Error Object

+When an error occurs, Corvid returns an object with the following information.

 | Key | Sample Values             | Description                                       |
 | ------ | -----------------------  | ---------------------------------------------- |